-Did you know you can make your own ghee at home?
-It's a simple procedure, starting with plain cow's milk.
+Make your own ghee at home!
+This simple procedure starts with plain cow's milk.
 When you boil the milk, the cream will float to the top and become hard when it is cold.
 We collect the cream each day and store it in the freezer.
 We add the cream to a container every day for about a week.
 We take the container out of the refrigerator and set it aside until it's room temperature.
 Then we add a few drops of curd to induce curdling and keep it covered for 7-8 hours.
 At this point, you can start making ghee from the curdled milk cream.

 The entire process, starting from whipping the cream until you have ghee, will likely take at least 45 minutes.

 - Collect the milk cream in a container.
 Curdle it by adding a few drops of curd.
 Leave the container covered for 8 hours.

 - Mix the cream well.
 Add it to a mixer, in batches.
 Whip or gently grind it for a brief time, till you see butter floating to the top.
 Add some water while whipping.
 Collect the mixture in a wide container.
 Repeat the procedure until all of the milk creams have been whipped.